mstgnz/sdc/README.md

 # SDC - SQL Dump Converter

 SDC (SQL Dump Converter) is a powerful Go library that allows you to convert SQL dump files between different database systems.
-This library is useful when you need to migrate a database schema from one database system to another.
+This library is particularly useful when you need to migrate a database schema from one system to another.

 ## Features

+### Core Features
 - Convert SQL dump files to Go struct format
 - Schema conversion between different database systems
 - Supported SQL statements: